A new ripplon branch in He II: Numerical solution and new ripplon branch

-There is no ripplon solution in the region to the right (see Fig.\ref{Figure}) of the $R^+$ roton dispersion curve for $\omega\!\in\!(\Delta_{rot},\Delta_{max})$.
-However, if we further increase $\omega$ while moving along the curve $k_{3}(\omega)$, as we get close to the region where $\Omega(k)/k$ reaches its maximum, the curve turns down and aims to the point of instability \cite{EndSpectrum} in almost a straight line, the left hand part of Eq. (\ref{RipplonDispersion}) starts to change slowly.
-At the same time, some of the functions $k_{i}^{2}(\omega)$ for $i\!>\!3$, which were slowly changing functions below $\Delta_{max}$, begin to change fast and give significant contribution to right-hand part of Eq. (\ref{RipplonDispersion}), so here the ripplon solution is determined by the functions $k_{i\,z}$.
+There is no ripplon solution in the region on the high $k$ side of the $R^+$ roton dispersion curve (see Fig.~\ref{Fig1}), for $\omega\!\in\!(\Delta_{rot},\Delta_{max})$.
+If we rewrite the equation (\ref{RipplonDispersion}) in the form $F(\omega,k_{\tau})\!=\!0$, then in this area the main contribution to $F(\omega,k_{\tau})$ can be shown to be provided by the summand $\sim k_{2\,z}$, which thus prevents it from turning to zero.
+However, if we further increase $\omega$ while moving along the curve $k_{3}(\omega)$, as we get close to the region where $\Omega(k)/k$ reaches its maximum, the curve turns down and aims to the point of instability \cite{EndSpectrum} in almost straight line, the left hand part of Eq. (\ref{RipplonDispersion}) starts to change slowly.
+At the same time, in this region the structure of the roots $k_{i}^{2}(\omega)$ is qualitatively the same as in the neighbourhood of an inflection point of the curve $\Omega^{2}(k)$.
+This leads to rapid changes of some of the roots with $i\!>\!3$ (as near the inflection point two of the complex-conjugate roots tend to the same real value with the usual square-root asymptotic), which give significant contribution to $F(\omega,k_{\tau})$.Thus here the solution is determined by the right-hand part of Eq. (\ref{RipplonDispersion}) and the functions $k_{i\,z}$.

-Therefore, when we search for the solutions on the $R^+$ roton curve, we find two common points above $\Delta_{max}$.
-The first point is at $2.52$\,{\AA}$\!{}^{-1}$ and 16.65 K, which is almost exactly at the maximum of $\Omega(k)/k$, and the second point is $2.75$\,{\AA}$\!{}^{-1}$ and 17.30 K. The ripplon dispersion curve $\omega(k_{\tau})$ between these points lies near, but below, the bulk dispersion.
-The two common points are adhesion points.
+Therefore, when we search for the solutions on the $R^+$ roton curve, two are found above $\Delta_{max}$.
+The first point is at $2.52(2)${\AA}${}^{-1}$ and $16.65(5)$K, almost exactly at the maximum of $\Omega(k)/k$, and the second is at $2.75(5)${\AA}${}^{-1}$ and $17.3(1)$K, close to the point of instability $\omega\!=\!2\Delta_{rot}$ (estimation of errors is made by comparison of the results given by different approximation polynomials, see appendix).
+The ripplon dispersion curve $\omega(k_{\tau})$ between them sticks closely to the bulk dispersion from below, and their two common points are adhesion points.
 This is partly the reason for the deviation between the curves being extremely small.
-At $k_{\tau}\!=\!2.6$\,{\AA}$\!{}^{-1}$, midway between the two end points, the deviation is $1.6\cdot10^{-3}\,K$ or $0.7\cdot10^{-3}$\,{\AA}$\!{}^{-1}$, which is too small to see on the scale of the main graph, so in the inset to Fig.\ref{Figure} we show this region expanded.
-Nevertheless the separation of the ripplon dispersion curve from the roton dispersion curve, is greatly exaggerated.
+At $k_{\tau}\!=\!2.6${\AA}${}^{-1}$, midway between the two end points, the deviation is $1.6\cdot10^{-3}\,K$ or $0.7\cdot10^{-3}${\AA}${}^{-1}$, which is too small to see on the scale of the main graph.
+So in the inset to Fig.~\ref{Fig1} we show this region expanded, and the separation of the ripplon dispersion curve from the roton dispersion curve is greatly exaggerated.